|Well it's not a defensive retrofit, so you're correct!|

 |At least in card art a CR90 fits inside an ISD's hangar bay...|

-- Upon activation you may exhaust the Phylons for their effect.
-You might hit some jerk who won't let you do it a bit later when you remember (say for example after resolving a start-of-activation command like repair or squadrons), so keep an eye on its triggering window!
-When in doubt, put the card on top of your command dials to remind you about it when you activate that ship.
+- Phylons' window is upon activating prior to even flipping your command dial over, so keep an eye on its triggering window!
+When in doubt, put the card on top of your command dial stack to remind you about it when you activate that ship.

 - Remember that flotillas are small ships, so a flotilla with Phylons can slow down other small ships.
 I run into a number of people who believe flotillas are a size class smaller than small, but that's simply not true.

-- The FAQ made it clear that a Phyloned ship must spend a nav token if possible.
+- The FAQ made it clear that a Tractored ship must spend a nav token if possible.
 If it can't, then it reduces its speed by 1 to a minimum of 1.
-The text of the card itself is unclear if it's a choice or not, but it is not.
-Therefore, you can use Phylons to snipe nav tokens off ships if you wish.
+The text of the card itself is unclear if the targeted ship gets a choice or not, but they don't.
+Therefore, you can use Phylons to snipe nav tokens off ships.

 |All Rebel forces: retreat from the awfulness of this upgrade card immediately!|

-The problem with Point-Defense Reroute is it requires your ship to be not only attacking a squadron but for that attack to also be happening at close range before it kicks in.
-When it does kick in, it allows you to reroll dice with crit icons.
-It should be noted that this does literally nothing for black dice flak (which is only active at close range) as the black dice sides with crits also have hits so you want to keep those.
-When you do reroll your crit icons on blue dice or red dice (Quasar-II!), you have a 50% chance on blue dice or 37.5% chance on red dice of your reroll coming up a damage.
+The problem with Point-Defense Reroute is it requires your ship to attack a squadron at close range.
+It has no benefit whatsoever to black flak dice (as their crit sides already have the hit you're looking for).
+When you do reroll your crit icons on blue dice or red dice, you have a 50% chance on blue dice or 37.5% chance on red dice of your reroll coming up a damage.
 Given the average damage roll against squadrons from a red or blue die is 0.5 (because the red has less consistency but that one double-hit side), the math works out like so:

 25% chance of rolling a crit against a squadron * 0.5 average damage = 0.125 extra average damage per red or blue die in the flak attack, taking them from 0.5 to 0.625.